Maritime Direction Book (‘Derrotero’)

-A direction book for the west coast of America from California to the Straits of Magellan.
-Illustrated by numerous colour maps, showing considerable detail of the coastline and settlements.
-With annotations relating to natural history, volcanoes, food supplies, and historical events.
-This type of atlas was called a “roteiro” or, mangled into English, “rutter”.
-The artistry of the draughtsmanship is undeniable: lush watercolours were illuminated with gold and silver while drawings of vessels were executed in the finest detail.
+‘Derrotero general del Mar def Sur, Desde las Californias hasta los Estrechos de Magallanes y San Vicente’ (MS 221) is a remarkable maritime direction book produced in Panama in 1669, covering the west coast of America from California to the Straits of Magellan.
+It is lavishly illustrated throughout, with some 147 colour maps showing the coastline, settlements and navigational hazards in considerable detail, complete with annotations relating to natural history, volcanoes, food supplies, navigational logistics and historical events.
+This type of atlas was called a “roteiro”, or, mangled into English, a “rutter”.
+The artistry of the draughtsmanship is undeniable: lush watercolours were illuminated with gold and silver, while drawings of vessels were executed in the finest detail.
 These would often be done by a separate artist, one familiar with the intricacies of shipbuilding.

 Watch Peter Barber FSA explore this unique 17th-century Spanish atlas: